jasonstubblefield/installer_aws_solr/README.md

 Solr is installed in single server mode (not cloud).
 This installation is suitable for a lab or for a website with light traffic.

-Please remember data in solr should be treated as ephemeral and should also be stored somewhere else.
+Please remember data in Solr should be treated as ephemeral and should also be stored somewhere else.

 ## Prerequisites